-We depend almost entirely on the success of our lead product candidate, mavorixafor, which we are developing initially for the treatment of WHIM syndrome, for the treatment of SCN, for the treatment of Waldenström's, and with a potential strategic partner, for the treatment of ccRCC.
+We depend almost entirely on the success of our lead product candidate, mavorixafor, which we are developing initially for the treatment of WHIM syndrome, for the treatment of SCN and chronic neutropenia disorders, for the treatment of Waldenström's, and with a potential strategic partner, for the treatment of ccRCC.
 We cannot be certain that we will be able to obtain regulatory approval for, or successfully commercialize, mavorixafor or any other product candidate.

 Our business depends almost entirely on the successful clinical development, regulatory approval and commercialization of mavorixafor.
 We currently have no products for sale and may never be able to develop marketable drug products.
-We initiated a global Phase 3 pivotal clinical trial of our lead product candidate, mavorixafor, in WHIM patients in the second quarter of 2019, and may be required to complete additional nonclinical studies and clinical trials before we can seek regulatory approval.
-In the fourth quarter of 2019, we also initiated Phase 1b clinical trials of mavorixafor for the treatment of SCN and Waldenström's.
-While we completed a Phase 2a clinical trial of mavorixafor for the treatment of ccRCC, we do not plan to develop mavorixafor for this indication on our own.
+We are conducting a global Phase 3 pivotal clinical trial of our lead product candidate, mavorixafor and may be required to complete additional nonclinical studies and clinical trials before we can seek regulatory approval.
+We are also conducting a Phase 1b clinical trials of mavorixafor for the treatment of SCN and chronic neutropenia disorders and for Waldenström's.
+While we have investigated mavorixafor for the treatment of ccRCC, we do not intend to develop mavorixafor for this indication on our own.
 Our other programs, including X4P-002 and X4P-003, are still in the preclinical development stage.
 The clinical trials of our product candidates are, and the manufacturing and marketing of our product candidates will be, subject to extensive and rigorous review and regulation by government authorities in the United States and in other countries where we intend to test and, if approved, market any product candidate.
 Before obtaining regulatory approvals for the commercial sale of any product candidate, we must successfully meet a number of critical developmental milestones, including:

-- developing dosages that will be well-tolerated, safe and effective; - completing the development and scale-up to permit manufacture of our product candidates in commercial quantities and at acceptable costs; - demonstrating through pivotal clinical trials that each product candidate is safe and effective in patients for the intended indication; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; and - · obtaining and maintaining patent and trade secret protection and non-patent exclusivity for our product candidates.
+- · developing dosages that will be well-tolerated, safe and effective; - completing the development and scale-up to permit manufacture of our product candidates in commercial quantities and at acceptable costs; - · demonstrating through pivotal clinical trials that each product candidate is safe and effective in patients for the intended indication; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; and - · obtaining and maintaining patent and trade secret protection and non-patent exclusivity for our product candidates.

 The time necessary to achieve these developmental milestones for any individual product candidate is long and uncertain, and we may not successfully complete these milestones for mavorixafor or any other product candidates that we may develop.
 We have not yet completed development of any product candidate.
-We also may not be able to finalize the design or formulation for our other programs, X4P-002 for the treatment of glioblastoma multiforme, or GBM, and X4P-003, a next generation molecule for the treatment of rare diseases linked to defects in CXCR4 trafficking.
+We also may not be able to finalize the design or formulation for our other programs, X4P-002 and X4P-003, a next generation molecule for the treatment of rare diseases linked to defects in CXCR4 trafficking.

 We are continuing to test and develop our product candidates and may explore possible design or formulation changes to address safety, efficacy, manufacturing efficiency and performance issues to the extent any arise.
 We may not be able to complete development of any product candidates that demonstrate safety and efficacy and that will have a commercially reasonable treatment and storage period.
-If we are unable to complete development of mayorixafor or any other product candidates that we may develop, we will not be able to commercialize and earn revenue from them.
+If we are unable to complete development of mavorixafor or any other product candidates that we may develop, we will not be able to commercialize and earn revenue from them.